 \section{Soft QCD}

-Understanding of soft-QCD interactions has a direct impact on precision measurements in high energy physics and searches for new physics which provides insight into strong interactions in non-pQCD regime: the soft-QCD results are used \begin{itemize} \item in MC generator tuning, \item for description of UE simulation, \item for description of multiple parton interactions (MPI), \item for description of initial and final state gluon radiation (ISR, FSR). \end{itemize} Schematic diagrams of non-diffractive (ND) and diffractive processes with single dissociation (SD), double dissociation (DD), and central diffraction (CD) are shown in Fig.\ \ref{fig_diagram_01}.
+Understanding of soft-QCD interactions has a direct impact on precision measurements in high energy physics and searches for new physics that provides insight into strong interactions in the non-pQCD regime: the soft-QCD results are used \begin{itemize} \item in MC generator tuning, \item for description of UE simulation, \item for description of multiple parton interactions, MPI, \item for description of initial and final state gluon radiation, ISR and FSR. \end{itemize} Schematic diagrams of non-diffractive and diffractive processes with single dissociation, double dissociation, and central diffraction are shown in Fig.\ \ref{fig_diagram_01}.